dhicks/chlorpyrifos/paper.md

 It is important to stress that equations \ref{eqn.decay} and \ref{eqn.tot_pot_exp} are, at best, crude estimate of potential exposure.
 They do not take into account prevailing or occurrent winds, or other chemical transport mechanisms.
 Read as exposure estimates, they represent the chemical moving uniformly away from the source along a one-dimensional path, not dispersing over a two- or three-dimensional space surrounding the source at various speeds in various directions at various times.  diverse and variable processes of application, fixation, and chemical transformation are represented as simple exponential decay.
 I therefore refer to these aggregate statistics as "local use" rather than "exposure."
 By comparison, @LuoSpatiallydistributedpesticide2010 use a physical-chemical model and PUR data to produce much more sophisticated estimates of chlorpyrifos loading.

 @MackayFateenvironmentlongrange2014 estimate the CTD for chlorpyrifos to be 62 km.
 For robustness, this paper considers five CTD values, ranging from 1 km to 90 km.
-See table \ref{tab.ctd} and \ref{fig.ctd}.
+See table \ref{tab.ctd} and figure \ref{fig.ctd}.

 | CTD (km) | $\beta$ |
 |:---------|:--------|